 ‘Sticky,’ integrated clientele

-96 percent of CCC’s revenue is recurring and collected by customers locked into what’s typically 3- to 5-year contracts, CCC Chief Strategy Officer Mark Fredman said.
+96 percent of CCC’s revenue is recurring and collected by customers locked into what’s typically 3- to 5-year contracts, CCC Chief Strategy Officer Marc Fredman said.
 A slide indicated the average insurer had a 3-5 year contract, the average shop had a three-year agreement, and all other users averaged a three-year deal as well.

 “This is really sticky, recurring-revenue software” with predictable cash flow and expanding EBITDA, Dragoneer Investment Group CEO Mark Stad said.